 Moths, butterflies, and humans have a rich and fascinating relationship that extends through time.
 Because of the amazing transformation that these insects go through, moths and butterflies have become symbols of change, transformation, and rebirth.

 Some indigenous peoples believe that moths are our teachers and guides.
 They represent our shadow side and the balance of our light and dark natures.
 In stories from indigenous people, it is said that only through balancing our light and dark natures can true transformation take place.
 (1) Much like the moth’s life cycle, sometimes we need to go deep inside our cocoons to find the answers that will lead us to the next stage of our life.
-A stage that is represented by the ability to fly.
+This next stage is represented by the moth’s ability to fly.

-Some cultures also believe that moths, much like the Monarch butterflies, can bridge the land of the living with the land of the dead.
+Some cultures also believe that moths, like the Monarch butterflies, can bridge the land of the living with the land of the dead.
 Podcaster Sapphire Sandalo, who hosts Stories with Sapphire, recently had an episode titled “Signs From The Other Side”.
-During this episode she explored the idea of paranormal synchronicities and receiving signs for the other side.
+During this episode, she explored the idea of paranormal synchronicities and receiving signs from the other side.
 Two of the stories she presented during this episode had to do with moths.
 One was her personal experience with a moth and the second was about a family’s encounter with the Luna Moth.

 After Karen’s death, Karen’s brother and sister-in-law were at Amanda’s place gathering some of Karen’s belongings.
 They had been working all day and decided to finish off the day by sitting around a small campfire in the backyard.
 As they were reminiscing about Karen’s life, a bright green moth flew around the fire and landed on Karen’s apartment door.
-After a moment on the door, the moth returned to the fire pit and landed on some of the family members.
+After a few minutes on the door, the moth returned to the fire pit and landed on some of the family members.
 As you can guess, the visit from this moth both shocked and intrigued the group.

 “Luna Moths signify new beginnings as they represent a continuing quest for truth and knowledge, the gift of intuition, psychic perceptions, and heightened awareness. . . .
 They can also represent the spirit itself”.

 As they further talked about this unique experience the group concluded that the moth represented Karen.
 Karen had joined them at the fire.
-This thought brought them comfort during this difficult time.

 Two days later, Amanda received a call from Karen’s brother who was at the funeral home picking up Karen’s remains.
 Karen’s brother called to report that there was a giant Luna Moth painted on the side of the funeral home.
 He couldn’t believe it.
 This was the second encounter with a Luna Moth they had since Karen’s death.

 The Luna Moth (Actias luna) is the largest moth in the United States and is easily identified by its pale lime green wings with transparent eyespots.
 The Luna’s hind wings extend into a curving long tail which gives it a truly unique shape.(3) This moth is said to be named after Luna the goddess of the moon and it offers protection and guidance.(4) This beautiful moth has a very short life expectancy.
 It lives for only about 2 weeks.
 So encounters with this moth are rare and can be seen as a gift.

 Then, one morning when I was out walking my dogs, I noticed a Luna Moth wing on the ground.
-It was just the wing, but it provided a focus for me.
-How wonderful would it be to capture a photo of this elegant insect with its lime green wings!
+It was just the wing, but it provided me with a direction.
+I began thinking, how wonderful would it be to capture a photo of this elegant insect with its lime green wings!

 Later that weekend I was out with the dogs and I noticed something on the underside of a leaf.
 I walked closer trying to get a better look and was shocked to see it was a Luna Moth.
 It was just a little before dawn and the moth’s wing reflected the light of my headlamp.
 It was just resting on the leaf by the side of the road.
 It sat there and let me take a few photos.
 That encounter sealed the deal.
-I had to write about this moth.
+I had to write about the Luna Moth.